scummvm/scummvm/backends/platform/atari/readme.txt

 - true audio CD support via MetaDOS API

 - OPL2LPT and Retrowave support (if I manage to purchase it somewhere)

+- engines based on Graphics::Screen don't have to use my chunky buffer (however it may be tricky to detect this situation)

+- C2P could support 4- and 6-bit depth

 Closing words
 —------------